Medical: What does "heart-stretched" mean? - ExBulletin

 What is a thick breast?

-The breast contains fat and fibrous tissue – fibrous material and milk production glands.
+The breast contains fat and fibrous tissue – fibrous material and milk-producing glands.
 Each woman's breast has a different proportion of fat and fibrotic tissue, Chetren said.
 Breast density is described in one of four different categories.

 - Dark breasts: Mainly fibre tissue